 Observe: It is not a plain either/or question of whether "the officer is liable, and financially decimated" or "the citizen receives no restitution for what everyone knows is clearly a civil rights violation".

-SIMPLE SOLUTION: We have to unjoin the "liability" from the "financial restitution", in order to help our courts see that it is possible to allow citizens to receive justice honestly without damaging the structures of civil society. (!!)
+SIMPLE SOLUTION: Unjoin "liability" from "financial restitution", in order to help our courts admit that officers use free will to violate civil rights and are liable, and then our courts can award restitution to citizens who deserve justice without damaging individual officers and the structures of civil society.
+(See "Legislatures Challenge")

 Simple.
 Smart.
 Solutions.

 Only justice in our courts will restore safety to our streets.